National Graves Association, Belfast: New Republican Plot

 In 1972 the National Graves Association Belfast, purchased the ground which would become known as the new Republican Plot.
 The first burials here took place in July of that year.
 This plot contains the remains of 77 republicans, including some who died on hunger strike.
 Among those buried in the plot are: James McDade, Bobby Sands, Joe McDonnell, Kieran Doherty, Sean McIlvenna, Mairéad Farrell, Dan McCann, Sean Savage, Pearse Jordan, Thomas Begley and Pat McGeown.

 Other graves

-A number of other graves are maintained by the National Graves Association, Belfast.
+A number of other graves are maintained by the National Graves Association, Belfast 33 in total.
 These include the graves of Seán McCaughey and Winifred Carney.